 As the seminary’s ninth president Adam W. Greenway has said, today’s students and faculty are living in a house they did not build, drinking from a well they did not dig.
 This volume highlights some of the men and women who built the house and dug the well.

 Many chapters are authored by current faculty members of Southwestern Seminary, often writing about predecessors in their academic disciplines, including Gregory A. Wills on Robert A. Baker, David S. Dockery on Curtis Vaughan, John D. Massey on Cal Guy, Ted J. Cabal on John P. Newport, Michael S. Wilder on Joe Davis Heacock, D. Jeffrey Bingham on Jesse J. Northcutt, and Joseph R. Crider on B. B. McKinney.
 Other writers include Southwestern Seminary news writing staff, with one chapter contributed by O.S.
 Hawkins, president of GuideStone Financial Resources.
 Alex Sibley, former managing editor of Seminary Hill Press and associate director of news and information at Southwestern Seminary, served as the volume’s editor.
-The book’s foreword was written by President Adam W. Greenway.

 Published: June 7, 2021

 6 x 9 inches